-While the regulatory reporting team itself will quarterback the entire process—establishing reporting controls and processes, setting milestones and timelines as well as monitoring changes in reporting rules and interpretations, among other things—there are plenty of others who contribute to the process as a whole.
+While the regulatory reporting team itself will quarterback the entire process—establishing reporting controls and processes, setting milestones and timelines, and monitoring changes in reporting rules and interpretations, among other things—there are plenty of others who contribute to the process as a whole.

-Data and commentary contributors, accounting policy teams, legal experts, investor relations and senior management all play key roles, assessing and reporting on matters that might cause inaccuracies or difficulties in meeting deadlines, monitoring legal actions, staying on top of reporting changes to prepare for investor questions and providing final review and approval.
+Data and commentary contributors, accounting policy teams, legal experts, investor relations and senior management play key roles.
+These roles include assessing and reporting on matters that might cause inaccuracies or difficulties in meeting deadlines, monitoring legal actions, staying on top of reporting changes to prepare for investor questions, and providing final review and approval.

-Clear communication and effective collaboration across team members will ensure the reporting process remains smooth and seamless—all of which can be facilitated by the right process.
+Clear communication and effective collaboration across team members ensure the reporting process remains smooth and seamless—all of which can be facilitated by the right process.

 Driven by Process

-A progress dashboard, delivered on a weekly or even daily basis, can start to identify those issues so that protocols and triggers can be built in along the way.
+A progress dashboard delivered weekly or even daily can start to identify those issues.
+Then, protocols and triggers can be built in along the way.

 Built on Data

 To achieve them, data silos must be bridged.
-A centralized data warehouse is one way to accomplish that, but it can also be costly and time-consuming to build and maintain.
-Performing a reconciliation process across reports and putting the right reviews in place to spot data inconsistencies can also help ensure data quality and effectiveness.
+A centralized data warehouse is one way to accomplish that.
+But it can also be costly and time-consuming to build and maintain.
+Performing a reconciliation process across reports and putting the right reviews to spot data inconsistencies also helps ensure data quality and effectiveness.